ejsadiarin/wizardry/bastion-homelab/connect-with-only-laptop.md

 ---
-title: Connect to a Mini PC with Only a Laptop
-date: 2024-03-08-1814 (March 8, 2024 6:14 PM)
+id: connect-with-only-laptop
+aliases: []
 tags:
   - Homelab
+  - How To
+date: 2024-03-08-1814 (March 8, 2024 6:14 PM)
+title: Connect to a Mini PC with Only a Laptop
 ---

 # Connect to a Mini PC with Only a Laptop